Race Facts – Spanish Grand Prix

 The Spanish F1 Grand Prix was a favourite of Michael Schumacher, who won the race six times in the late 1990s and early 2000s.
 Lewis Hamilton equalled Schumacher’s Spanish Grand Prix win record in 2021.
 Other multiple winners of the event include Jackie Stewart, Mika Hakkinen, Nigel Mansell and Alain Prost, each with three wins apiece.

 In recent years, the spoils have been more evenly divided.
 In fact, between 2007-2016, the Spanish Grand Prix was won by ten different drivers!
 That goes some way to explaining why only three of the current crop of F1 drivers have more than two wins at the circuit.
-In addition to Hamilton’s six wins, Max Verstappen has won three times (2016, 2022 and 2023) and Fernando Alonso has won his home Grand Prix twice (2006, 2013).
+In addition to Hamilton’s six wins, Max Verstappen has won four times (2016, 2022, 2023, 2024) and Fernando Alonso has won his home Grand Prix twice (2006, 2013).

 Home Race Heroes: Spanish Drivers in F1